tayfunceylan/portfolio/README.md

 # Portfolio

 Hello, this is my personal homepage.

+Goals of this project are:
+- creating a personal homepage
-In this project, I want to learn Svelte, TypeScript, Tailwind CSS and Docker Dev Container.
+- learning Svelte, TypeScript, Tailwind CSS and Docker Dev Container
-The goal of this project is to enhance my skills and having fun along the way.
+- having fun along the way

 ## Features